ndangelo/type/_docs/real-wordpress.md

 #### Primary Menu

 To create the header main navigation, create a WordPress normal menu.
 The [WordPress Menu User Guide](https://codex.wordpress.org/WordPress_Menu_User_Guide) will describe how to create a menu, add menu items, create multi-level menu items, and more.
-Then you can assign the menus you just created to the Primary Menu location in the Menu Settings
+Then you can assign the menus you just created to the Primary Menu location in the Menu Settings.

 ![menu-settings](/images/docs/wordpress/real/menu-settings.png)